SBIR/STTR Reauthorization Act Of 2011: NIH Implementation Of Key Changes (What to Expect and When)

-SBA has pre-approved a topics list located in Appendix A of the Program Descriptions and Research Topics document for 2015 SBIR/STTR awards that allows budgets to exceed the hard caps as long as the project is included on the topics list.
+SBA has pre-approved a topics list located in the Program Descriptions and Research Topics document and the Funding page for 2017 SBIR/STTR awards that allows budgets to exceed the hard caps as long as the project is included on the topics list.
 The topics list will need to be approved annually.

-Applicants are required to follow the Award Budget instructions within each NIH SBIR/STTR solicitation.
+Applicants are required to follow the Award Budget instructions within each HHS SBIR/STTR solicitation.

 Keeping the Congressional guidelines in mind, applicants should continue to request what is realistically needed to complete their proposed work.